swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-21-move-the-ml-experiment-code-to-the-cloud.md

 ## State of the MLOps process

-- [x] Notebook has been transformed into scripts for production
-- [x] Codebase and dataset are versioned
-- [x] Steps used to create the model are documented and can be re-executed
-- [x] Changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
 - [x] Codebase can be shared and improved by multiple developers
 - [ ] Dataset requires manual download and placement
 - [ ] Experiment may not be reproducible on other machines
 - [ ] CI/CD pipeline does not report the results of the experiment
 - [ ] Changes to model are not thoroughly reviewed and discussed before integration
-- [ ] Model may have required artifacts that are forgotten or omitted in saved/loaded state
-- [ ] Model cannot be easily used from outside of the experiment context
-- [ ] Model requires manual publication to the artifact registry
-- [ ] Model is not accessible on the Internet and cannot be used anywhere
-- [ ] Model requires manual deployment on the cluster
-- [ ] Model cannot be trained on hardware other than the local machine
-- [ ] Model cannot be trained on custom hardware for specific use-cases

 You will address these issues in the next chapters for improved efficiency and collaboration.
 Continue the guide to learn how.